 GCSE English - Descriptive Writing

-english gcse descriptive writing examples - Learn to be Heard
+, time: 10:07english gcse descriptive writing examples - Learn to be Heard

 · Technique.
 Examples.
 Simile - a descriptive technique that compares one thing with another, usually using 'as' or 'like'.
 The trees stood as tall as towers.
 Metaphor - · FREE English Language GCSE descriptive writing example- 24/ A free descriptive writing piece, written in first person, describing a broken down bus.
 Great to use as a template or as inspiration for English Language GCSE.
 Received a 24/25 mark.
 Useful for any course, and especially OCR, Cambridge and descriptive writing examples gcse aqa Keep it minimal and something that can be imagined by all, otherwise, you will overwhelm your reader if there is information overload.
 Image in mind, make some brief notes or even a sketch so that you can physically see your imagination on blogger.comted Reading Time: 6 mins